 Confidence.
 Choose from surgeons considered among the best not just in Minnesota, but the entire Midwest.
 One year after surgery, 97% of our patients reported walking downstairs with little to no difficulty.

+From consultation to recovery, we’re here to help you through the knee replacement process.
 Ready to explore your options?
 We’re here to answer all of your questions.